Koredotcom/docs/docs/xo/quality-management/analyze/Supervisor-view-agent-specific-dashboard.md

 ## Overview

-This displays the selected agent dashboard metrics, which are calculated for that specific agent for the time selected and for the channel (Voice and Chat) selected.
+This displays the selected agent dashboard metrics, which are calculated for that specific agent for the time and the channel (Voice and Chat) selected.

 The **Overview** tab of the supervisor view of the Agent Dashboard which is specific to each agent includes the following: